Best time to visit Botswana

 Peak season in Botswana

-Botswana highlights in the Green season
+Botswana highlights in green season

-Botswana highlights in the Shoulder season
+Botswana highlights in shoulder season

 How seasonal changes affect safari activities